 About the Community Arts Grants Program

-The aim of the 2019 Community Arts Grants are to facilitate projects which achieve some or all of the following objectives:
+Projects may include classes, workshops, guest artists, performances, exhibits, professional development, and activities designed to promote accessibility to the arts.
+The aim of the 2021 Community Arts Grants is to facilitate projects which achieve some or all of the following objectives:

-- Enhance the wellbeing of the community through artistic activities and pursuits which create cultural wealth.
+- Enhance the wellbeing of the community through educational activities and pursuits which create artistic opportunities.

-Organizations may use funds towards special projects or operating support.
+Organizations must use funds towards special projects.
 This is awarded to certified nonprofit arts organizations that demonstrate a consistent track record of high artistic achievement, public service, and managerial competency.
 Eligible organizations are expected to have a well-maintained educational outreach program and/or broad-based community involvement.
-Operating support grants permit use of funds for general, ongoing operational activities of an organization.

-Applicants must be MAC members (https://mobilearts.z2systems.com/np/clients/mobilearts/membershipJoin.jsp).
-An individual or organization that has already received funding through the Mobile Arts Council this year is not eligible.
-Applicants are responsible for supplying sufficient information on their backgrounds.
-A comprehensive resume and an inventory of work samples (completed within the last five years) must be included with your application.
+Applicants must be MAC members.
+An organization that has already received funding through the Mobile Arts Council in 2019 is not eligible.
 All sections and fields of the application must be completed with required attachments before submitting, or it will not be considered.
 Funding must be used within one year after being awarded, followed by a mandatory evaluation report.
-All applicants must be legal residents of the Mobile or Baldwin County area and must have lived in Alabama for two years prior to the application deadline date and are expected to maintain residency during the grant award year (September 2019 – September 2020).
+All applicants must be legal residents of the Mobile or Baldwin County area and must have lived in Alabama for two years prior to the application deadline date and are expected to maintain residency during the grant award year (January 2021 – December 2021).

 Frequently Asked Questions